6 Metabolic Health Can Be Improved But It Is Hard

 Substantial Weight Loss Is Possible, But Maintenance of the Lower Weight Is Elusive For Most

 Losing 5% weight to improve or restore metabolic health?
 Sounds easy enough?
-Initial weight loss might be reasonably easy but the maintenance of the lower weight is extremely difficult.
+Initial weight loss might be reasonably easy to achieve but the maintenance of the lower weight is extremely difficult.

 The graph below shows the development of average weight in seven long-term weight-loss studies.
 During the 6 months of active weight loss the participants showed a weight loss between 5 and 15 % of the starting weight.
 This weight loss is enough to improve metabolic health.
 But, with exception of one study weight was gained back during the next 3 to 5 years.

-Very consistently—no matter what diet—the adherence to the diet starts waning around the 6 to 9 months mark.
+The important part is that very consistently—no matter what diet—the adherence to the diet starts waning around the 6 to 9 months mark.
+Most weight loss journeys no matter the diet show the following phases:

 Individuals on low-carb diets tend to start eating more carbohydrates.
 Individuals on low fat, high carbohydrate diets tend to eat more fat and less carbohydrates.
 Habitual eating habits that caused the weight gain in the first place sneak back into the dietary pattern.
 The faster the adherence wanes the faster the weight is regained.
 In average, people regain weight at a rate of 1 – 2 kg per year.
 This regain is faster right after the weight loss and then slows down somewhat.

-Scientists wondered what exactly happens at this tipping point.
+Scientists wondered what exactly happens at this tipping point of 6 – 9 months.
 A NIH working group reviewed the evidence of weight regain in 2015 and came to the conclusion that “One explanation for the declining adherence is that the perceived costs of adherence gradually exceed the perceived benefits.
 Initially, the positive consequences of weight loss (e.g., sense of accomplishment; better fit of clothes) outweigh the cognitive and physical effort needed to lose weight.
 Later, when the goal is to maintain lost weight, the positive feedback is less compared to the effort required to keep adhering to the same regimen.
 Thus, the benefits no longer seem to justify the costs.”

 Behavioral approaches can be used to change this cost-benefit ratio.
 These strategies include: